DSACMS/iv-verify/adr/2024-09-states-config-url.md

 ### Routing

 Routing should be handled through the URL.
 This option may require additional up front work as the URLs will need to be altered but it does create a clear system for indicating which configuration is being used.
 As iv-verify currently utalizes a high degree of static rendering which can be easier done on by URL.

-#### Copy storage

-Copy should be stored in the same file but with different keys.
-This is the easiest option to get up and running.

 ## Consequences